-7 Things to do in Fort-de-France, Martinique
+Things to do in Martinique During a Cruise Stop

 Martinique may be a Caribbean island, but it’s currently considered a French overseas territory.
 Situated between the islands of Dominica and St Lucia, I stopped here on my Caribbean cruise on P&O’s Arvia and had a fantastic time.
 I’d even go as far to say that this was my favourite stop!